Using automation in the development pipeline

 Tools like this all have features built in to help you be more efficient.
 Much like if you were typing on Microsoft Word, they can help to check the syntax of your code, help you navigate code quickly from one point to another, split your screen and move a section of code from one to another, or make changes in two related places.

 Not only do these help you work more efficiently, but they also lead to fewer mistakes, making for quicker, more reliable development.
+We have a mantra at Createk – “Get it right the first time”.
+Automation is one of the ingredients in our not-so-secret sauce that helps us achieve that.

 In development, this process of automated checking is referred to as ‘linting’.
 It’s about getting rid of the excess, assuring you’re meeting coding standards, avoiding any unsafe practices, and reducing any security issues.
 With the right tools, you can lint as you go, therefore saving time and reducing the likelihood of errors later down the line.